JAForbes/blog/public/posts/why-cohost-is-good.md

 The business model? well its early days but apparently it is two pronged.
 The first is the good old patreon-like subscription model.
 The bet is people will pay to use the website because it is different to every other social space and has a higher probability of staying that way because of how it is structured.

 They call this "Cohost Plus" but the "Plus" implies unlocking some kind of extra functionality.
-While it does do that its really there not to activate new functionality but just for as a way for the community to keep the site they like running.
+While it does do that its really there as a way for the community to keep the site they like running.
 Its $5 a month.
 It is a way to convert community good will into revenue.
 Which means Cohost is incentivized to maintain community good will.

-Their conversion rate is 17% (which is comparitvely very high [apparently](https://cohost.org/staff/post/1690393-h1-2023-financial-up)) but also not high enough to sustain them.
-This model is no longer new for things like Podcasts but it new for running a social media website.
+Their conversion rate is 17% (which is pretty high) but also not high enough to sustain them.
+This model is no longer new but it new for running a social media website.
 Time will tell if the good will is persistent.

 ### User subscriptions